-The Richmond Theater Fire received the 2012 Jules and Frances Landry Award, bestowed annually to the most outstanding book on a southern topic published by LSU Press.
-Honoring innovative works that they believe will have great impact, the Landry is considered the most prestigious literary award in the field of Southern Studies.
+The Landry is bestowed annually to the most outstanding book on a southern topic published by LSU Press.
+Honoring innovative works believed to have great impact, the Landry is considered the most prestigious literary award in the field of Southern Studies.
 Through the years, the winners have represented a wide range of fields and methods of inquiry, but all have made notable contributions to the study of the South.
 Previous winners include four Pulitzer prize winners and such notable names as John Hope Franklin, Robert Penn Warren, Drew Gilpin Faust, and Lewis P. Simpson.

 Phi Alpha Theta National History Honorary Society Best First Book Award

 This prestigious and highly competitive honor is given to a debut nonfiction academic publication in the field of history.
 (LSU’s press release about the award may be read here.)